MolecularAI/REINVENT4/README.md

 ------------

 1. Clone this Git repository.
-1. Install a compatible version of Python, for example with [Conda](https://conda.io/projects/conda/en/latest/index.html) (other virtual environments like Docker, pyenv, or the system package manager work too).
+1. Create a Python environment and install a compatible version of Python, for example with [Conda](https://conda.io/projects/conda/en/latest/index.html) (other virtual environments like Docker, pyenv, or the system package manager work too).
     ```shell
     conda create --name reinvent4 python=3.10
     conda activate reinvent4
     ```
-1. Change directory to the repository and install the dependencies from the lockfile:
+1. Change directory to the repository and install all dependencies.
+You will need to set the right processor type, see [PyTorch versions](https://pytorch.org/get-started/locally/).
+Linux supports CUDA (e.g. "cu124"), ROCm (e.g. "rocm6.2.4")  and CPU.
+Windows supports CUDA and CPU.
+MacOSX only supports CPU (use "mac" as processor type!).
     ```shell
-    pip install -r requirements-linux-64.lock
+    python install.py --help
+    python install.py cu124  # or rocm6.2.4, cpu, mac, etc.
     ```
-   1. _Optional_: if you want to use **AMD GPUs** on Linux you would need to install the [ROCm PyTorch version](https://pytorch.org/get-started/locally/) manually _after_ installation of the dependencies in point 3, e.g.
-        ```shell
-        pip install torch==2.2.1 torchvision==0.17.1 torchaudio==2.2.1 --index-url https://download.pytorch.org/whl/rocm5.7
-        ```
-   1. _Optional_: use requirements file `requirements-macOS.lock` for MacOSX.
-1. Install the tool.
-The dependencies were already installed in the previous step, so there is no need to install them again (flag `--no-deps).
-If you want to install in editable mode (changes to the code are automatically available), add -e before the dot.
-    ```shell
-    pip install --no-deps .
-    ```
+Optionally, you can select dependencies "openeye" (for ROCS; you need to obtain your own license), "isim" for similarity tracking in TensorBoard or "none" to skip all.
+The default is installation of "all" dependencies.
+See the help text from the install script for details.
 1. Test the tool.
 The installer has added a script `reinvent` to your PATH.
     ```shell
     reinvent --help